 Our current website URL http://www.nwfsc.noaa.gov has changed to https://www.nwfsc.noaa.gov.
 Please note and change your bookmark to our new, encrypted URL to ensure that you are connecting to an official NOAA website and visits to our site are secure and confidential.

 The NWFSC research team encountered L95 with members of L pod on February 23, 2016 during the NWFSC winter killer whale cruise off the northern coast of Washington, near La Push.
 The 20 year-old adult male L95 appeared to be in good health based on general body condition and behavior.
 A satellite-linked tag was deployed by experienced staff under a NMFS research permit.
 The deployment was routine in all regards and close examination of the photos post-deployment did not indicate any breakage of the tag body during the deployment process.
+[10/5/16 Note: Further examination of the incident revealed that the tag entered the water during an unsuccessful initial tagging attempt and only one of two required sanitation steps was conducted.]
 The satellite-linked tagging system used is a standardized system employed regularly by wildlife researchers, and has been deployed on 533 cetaceans in 19 species with less than 1% of deployments documented with attachment parts remaining post- tag loss.

 As stated in the Canadian Department of Fisheries and Ocean statement, the cause of death is not currently known.
 The preliminary necropsy examination found the animal was in fair to moderate health condition and found no signs that the satellite-linked tag contributed to mortality.
 The examination did find a few small satellite tag attachment system 'petals' retained in the dorsal fin.
 Although there were no signs of infection at the tag site upon initial examination, veterinarians are investigating whether the tag attachment penetration sites may have provided a pathway for infection.
 Additional tests are underway to determine presence of disease agents such as viruses or bacteria that will provide further details as to the cause of death.
 An update of the results will be provided when available, expected in approximately 3-4 weeks once additional tests have been completed.